Written by Carl Rosenberg; copy edited by Katie Beaton

 On a lighter note, what are a few of your favourite books and publications, language-related or otherwise?

 I’ve been travelling a lot these past months and have been reading hand-me-down New Yorker magazines.
 They’re so easy to pack and so packed with content.
 I loved Five Wives by Joan Thomas, which picked up the Governor General’s Literary Award in 2019.
 As for language books, Dreyer’s English by Benjamin Dreyer, which I just reviewed for this blog, was equal parts educational and entertaining.

 Frances, thank you very much for sharing your experience and expertise.
 We look forward to your seminar on February 29.

 Carl Rosenberg edited “Outlook: Canada’s Progressive Jewish Magazine” from 1998 to 2016.
 He has a diploma in Latin American studies from Vancouver Community College and a bachelor of arts in Spanish language and literature from UBC.
 He is a volunteer with the communications and social media committee of Editors BC.

 Katie Beaton recently discovered her love of editing and decided to enrol in the Editing Certificate program at SFU.
-She hopes to one day work as a professional editor.
+A year and a half later, having completed the program, she knew she wanted to work as a professional editor.
+To achieve that goal, she plans on gaining as much experience as possible in order to take the Editors Canada’s professional certification test.
 Until then, she continues to pursue her other love: travel.
 When she’s not exploring the world, she can be found teaching yoga, writing, and enjoying every brunch spot Vancouver has to offer.